The Israelites continue to rebel and are made to wander the wilderness for forty years. Only their children will enter the land. Will they ever learn?

 After centuries of living in foreign lands, the time comes for the Israelites to return to the land God promised to Abraham.
-But soon after they set out for Canaan, Israel perpetually complains, sins, and even incites rebellion against Moses and Aaron in God's presence.
-Eleven days of travel in the wilderness become 40 years because of their unbelief, and only their children can enter the promised land.
+But soon after they set out for Canaan, Israel perpetually complains, sins, and even incites rebellion against Moses and Aaron.
+Because of their unbelief, the people wander the wilderness for forty years and find that only their children can enter the promised land.
 Tired and frustrated, even Moses rebels against God's command and is forbidden from entering the promised land.

 Each time Israel rebels, God displays his justice and mercy together.
 A pagan prophet is hired to curse Israel, but he only hears words of blessing from God.
 Even in their rebellion, God continues to show his incredible love and provision for them.
 The book of Numbers becomes a warning and encouragement for us to follow God and trust his good plan for his people.